Is Joy-Anna Duggar Forsyth Carrying Twins?

 Many Duggar fans theorize that the mother-to-be hasn’t broken the rules, but is simply carrying twins and hasn’t yet revealed that to the public.

-Joy’s pregnancy belly can seen in the Instagram series above, and is the seventh photo in, and is clear the reality TV star looks closer to eight months pregnant than the five she claims.
+Joy’s pregnancy belly can be seen in the Instagram series above — it’s the seventh photo in the series — and it is clear the reality TV star looks closer to eight months pregnant than the five she claims.

 However, it is entirely possible that Joy is carrying twins, as her mother, Michelle Duggar, has given birth to two sets of twins.
 It is clear that twins run in the family, but thus far, none of Joy’s other siblings have given birth to twins.
 But this doesn’t mean the theory is completely off the table.

-Several have wondered if Joy-Anna Duggar Forsyth is genuinely carrying twins, why she doesn’t just come out and say it to squash the rumors.
-Thus far, she has ignored all allegations that she became pregnant before her marriage to Austin, and has, instead, continued using her pregnancy as a political platform for her stance on abortion.
+Several fans have wondered if Joy-Anna Duggar Forsyth is genuinely carrying twins, why she doesn’t just come out and say it to squash the rumors.
+Thus far, she has ignored all allegations that she became pregnant before her marriage to Austin and has, instead, continued using her pregnancy as a political platform for her stance on abortion.

 [Featured Image by Austin and Joy-Anna Forsyth/Instagram]